gigingeorge/dynamic_inventory_ansible/README.md

-# Spinup EC2 and create dynamic inventory : Ansible
+# Spin up EC2 and create dynamic inventory : Ansible

 Here we am creating an EC2 instance and going to add a test page to created EC2 via a single playbook.